Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Wreck of The Evangeline.md

-Once below decks a frenzied scratching can be heard from the eurypterid attempting to get into the storeroom where [[the first mate]] died.
+Once below decks a frenzied scratching can be heard from the eurypterid attempting to get into the storeroom where [[Victor Osric]] died.

 #### Description
 The stern of the ship is all that has survived of [[The Evangeline]].
 It should only be a matter of time before the constant crashing of the wave dislodges the ship from the collection of jagged rocks that it finds itself on.